Anton-Ilyk/Anton-Ilyk/README.md

 **Anton-Ilyk/Anton-Ilyk** is a ✨ _special_ ✨ repository because its `README.md` appears on your GitHub profile.

-I'm motivated and talanted Junior Software Engineer, have more than 5 years of commercial experience on IT Technician, NOC Engineer and System administrator positions.
+I'm motivated and talanted Software Engineer, have more than 5 years of commercial experience on IT Technician, NOC Engineer and System administrator positions.
 Currently, I'm completing a government funded Python developer course and studying Cisco 200 - 301 for the CCNA qualification.
 Well-developed problem solving and communication skills through numerous job positions in IT.
 Also, have 6 months of non-commercial experience in Python, SQL, HTML and CSS.